Abdelrahman-tlayjeh/folder-organizer/README.md

 # files-manager
-Functions to automate basic working-with-files tasks You can directly run and use the script as a CLI app.
+Basic script to automate some files-management tasks using python libraries 'os' and 'shutil'.